 Many nonprofits working for worthy causes would appreciate the opportunity to solicit contributions from students, faculty, and staff.
 Similar to commercial sales, the college reserves the right to determine the appropriateness of allowing these solicitations.
-Consideration will be given to:
+Considerations include:

-- Whether the charitable organization is a bona fide charity;
+- The charitable organization must be a bona fide charity;

-- The charitable organization’s purpose does not conflict with the college’s mission;
+- The charitable organization’s purpose must not conflict with the college’s mission;

-- The solicitation by the charitable organization does not conflict with any college policies, local, state, or federal laws.
+- The solicitation by the charitable organization must not conflict with any college policies, local, state, or federal laws.

 (a) Solicitation, sales and fundraising